Taking a range of courses exposes you to different approaches, perspectives, and ways of thinking.

 Cultivate Relationships with Faculty

-One of the great advantages of being an Honors College student is our special advising.
+One of the great advantages of being an Honors College student is our highly individualized advising.
 You are required to meet with an Honors Advisor at least once a semester.
 These meetings help you to strategize your academic schedule, learn about co-curricular opportunities, plan for study abroad and other activities, and start to think about your Honors Thesis.

 Keep in mind that a 3.400 minimum cumulative GPA and a minimum grade of B or higher in all Honors Courses is required each semester.
 You will also need 45 graded residence credits to graduate from Commonwealth Honors College.
 All of the required Commonwealth Honors College curriculum courses are counted as part of the 120 credits required to graduate from UMass Amherst.